KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Though of course, the United Methodist Church should seek to minister to all of its members, a timely opportunity exists to minister to people through technology, including in regions of rapid membership growth.

-# How Should the Church Reach The People?
+# How Should the Church Reach Them?
-How the church should reach people can be analyzed by studyin 3 theories that come from several of the best minds in tech.
+How the church should reach people can be analyzed by studying 3 theories that originated from some of the best minds in tech:
 * Software is Eating the World
 * Mobile is Eating the World
 * Software is Reorganizing the World